UltimateHG/TeamLIFO_STACK2020/mobile-challenge-4/README.md

 }
 ```

-I took a look at this and thought "I really don't wanna touch those wrappers if possible", so I thought "what if I patched the APK such that the condition check will either 1) always be true or 2) not even be there?
+I took a look at this and thought "I really don't wanna touch those wrappers if possible", so I thought "what if I patched the APK such that the condition check will either 1) always be true or 2) not even be there?"
 We know that the condition check is within another class defined in `f.a.a.a.a.a`, class `b`, so I opened up the smali code for `f.a.a.a.a.a.b` and looked for condition checks.
-Condition checks in smali is represented by code similar to
+Condition checks in smali is represented by code similar to:
 ```
 sget-object v1, Lf/a/a/a/a/c/a;->a:Lf/a/a/a/a/c/a;